confluentinc/commercial-workshops/series-microservices/workshop-connectors/README.md

 1. View the **docker-compose.yml**.

     This will launch a PostgreSQL database and 2 Confluent Platform components - a Connect cluster and Confluent Control Center.
 Control Center is used to monitor your Confluent deployment.
-The file will not provision the Kafka brokers because you will be using the cluster you created in Confluent Cloud.
+The file will not provision the brokers because you will be using the cluster you created in Confluent Cloud.

     The docker-compose.yml also has parameterized the values to connect to your Confluent Cloud instance, including the bootstrap servers and security configuration.
-You could fill in these Confluent Cloud credentials manually, but a more programmatic method is to create a local file with configuration parameters to connect to your Kafka clusters.
+You could fill in these Confluent Cloud credentials manually, but a more programmatic method is to create a local file with configuration parameters to connect to your clusters.
 To make it a lot easier and faster, you will use this method.

     You will be using Docker during this workshop.
 Alternatively, you can set up these Confluent Platform components and connect them to Confluent Cloud by installing Confluent Platform as a local install.